openSUSE/news-o-o/_posts/2008-08-05-opensuse-jobs.markdown

 - Project
 ---

-We have some open student positions for the next few months to work on various aspects of the openSUSE infrastructure.Â  If you're interested, please apply at [jobs@suse.de](mailto:jobs@suse.de).Â  Additionally we have a full-time position open that I'd like to mention as well.
+We have some open student positions for the next few months to work on various aspects of the openSUSE infrastructure.
+If you're interested, please apply at [jobs@suse.de](mailto:jobs@suse.de).
+Additionally we have a full-time position open that I'd like to mention as well.

 <!-- more -->